nimethfernando/Shopping-Manager/README.md

 # Shopping-Manager

-<p>Shoping manager to add products by the owner of the companay and customer can buy products using GUI.</p>
+<p>The shopping system application is created by using java, and the frontend control panel is created by using Javafx. in this application, the shopping manager can add the items and check the available items and other details regarding the products.
+Inthe  shopping cart the frontend customer can add the products as well as remove the products and other functions.</p>
 <h2>Tech stack</h2>
 * Java *